» Home

 Climbing over fences of walled gardens

 Meta is being developed on 64-bit Linux.
 In-house we have preliminary test programs written in Meta running on several other platforms and sub-platforms.
-So far, a compiler for web browsers and multiple PC platforms, and a cross compiler for Atari 8-bit home computers through the C back-end have been released.
+So far, a compiler for web browsers and multiple computer platforms, and a cross compiler for Atari 8-bit home computers through the C back-end have been released.
 Stay tuned for more.

 Web Browsers

-PC (Personal Computer / Server)
+PC (Personal Computer / Laptop / Server)

 Smart Phones & Tablets